FAQs

 Do you allow pets to attend services?

-Well behaved dogs are allowed at services and some functions if they are leashed.
+Well behaved and housetrained dogs are allowed at services and some functions if they are leashed.
 Please attend a service without your dog first to assess how comfortable he or she might be.
 Please ask in advance with regards to specific functions.
 If the function says “bring your dog” then as long as your dog is well behaved and will be leashed you can feel free to bring him/her without asking in advance.

 I’m a little hard of hearing.
 Will I have problems?